 Plant based meals!

-Instead of queuing up for a greasy burger, look for vendors at the festival that supply some plant-based, organic or local options and commit to eating from them.
+Look for vendors at the festival that supply some plant-based, organic or local options and commit to eating from them.

 Get there green!